The Return of October

-The Return of October is a 1948 American comedy film directed by Joseph H. Lewis and starring Glenn Ford and Terry Moore.
+The Return of October is a 1948 American sports comedy film directed by Joseph H. Lewis and starring Glenn Ford, Terry Moore and James Gleason.
+It was produced and distributed by Columbia Pictures.

 Plot

-Terry is a teenage girl whose Uncle Willy, a horse trainer, dreams of winning the Derby.
+Terry is a teenage girl whose Uncle Willie, a horse trainer, dreams of winning the Derby.
 He bets everything on his horse Sunset, then collapses and dies after it loses.

-Now living with wealthy Aunt Martha, the girl is convinced that Uncle Willy has been reincarnated as a horse named October.
+Now living with wealthy Aunt Martha, the girl is convinced that Uncle Willie has been reincarnated as a horse named October.
 A psychology professor, Bentley Bassett, writes a book about Terry, which is used in a sanity hearing against her by crooked relatives who want dying Aunt Martha's money.

 Bassett uses college funds to help Terry buy the horse.
-They enter October in the Derby, where other bettors join them in cheering "Uncle Willy" to victory.
+They enter October in the Derby, where other bettors join them in cheering "Uncle Willie" to victory.